ricardomotoyama/VIOLENCE_SAO_PAULO/README.md

 The data analysis will present some patterns about where these kinds of crimes happens and how frequently.

-All datasets are in fip file and the geojson file is available too.
+All datasets are in zip file and the geojson file is available too.

 Metadate is on notebook.